Beeswax and moulds

 So, now onto melting beeswax.
 Beeswax is a delicate material, to hot and it discolours, it's also flammable too !
 Heating needs to meet the following conditions, gently and temperature controlled.
 One way is to use an old food steamer, this has the advantages of limiting the temperature to 100C and in my mind a very gentle way of heating compared with some other methods.
 Think carefully how you will melt beeswax, safety should be taken seriously.
 Overheating and having a wax fire is not safe!

 I use a food steamer with a 2 L plastic jug inside.
 Other materials can be used for the jug, but my preference is plastic as it is easier to handle when hot.
 Note, that some cheap plastic jugs will be degraded by the continuous heat of a steamer.
+Setup and melt a suitable amount of beeswax.
+While the beeswax is melting prepare the new mould. |

 Y